-Product objections are so common in network marketing and cause so many unclosed sales.
+Product objections are so common in network marketing and cause so many unclosed sales, which is something we cover frequently in Rank Makers.

-Today I’m talking about when to spend time handling product objections and specifically, what to say.
+Today I’m talking about when to spend time handling product objections and specifically, what to say to a prospect.

 How To Handle Objections About Your Product